credativ/plutono/docs/sources/panels/field-options/standard-field-options.md

 ## Decimals

 Number of decimals to render value with.
-Leave empty for Grafana to use the number of decimals provided by the data source.
+Leave empty for Plutono to use the number of decimals provided by the data source.

 To change this setting, type a number in the field and then click outside the field or press Enter.